How Is E-Waste Recycled: The Recycling Process

 Because of these all too common practices, communities in developing countries are having their land and water supplies poisoned and the toxins in these products are making people very ill.

-(e-waste) can cause to human health and to the environment due to toxic components such as heavy metals, responsible recycling of these products is a necessity in an increasingly technology-driven world.
+Due to the heavy burden that electronic waste (e-waste) can cause to human health and to the environment from toxic components such as heavy metals, responsible recycling of these products is a necessity in an increasingly technology-driven world.

 Because electronic waste contains a variety of materials, including plastics, glass, and metals, recycling e-waste requires several steps to recover these resources in the most efficient manner.